iamzayd/TextToFloorGAN-Synthesizing-Architectural-Floor-Plans-using-GANs/README.md

 ## Objective
 To create a fully function CGAN on Floor Plan Dataset; which can take input text from user and return the floor plan generation.
-Further understanding how Vanilla GAN, DC-GAN & CVAE-GAN work on the Floor Plan Dataset
+Further understanding how Vanilla GAN work on the Floor Plan Dataset